SpaceVista: All-Scale Visual Spatial Reasoning from mm to km

 \textbf{Process Reward Design.} After basic SFT training, RL is used to align the model with human perception.
 Inspired by how humans approach spatial observation tasks, we model the reasoning process explicitly.
 Humans typically proceed by: 1) identifying the task-specified semantics (if they help), 2) perceiving the global scale by inspecting surrounding objects (if it helps), and 3) inferring the answer from spatial relations.
 Following this paradigm, we construct 3 different anchors for RL that enforce the reasoning path to traverse the resulting anchor states.

-While certain reasoning anchors are not helpful to some tasks, we provide the minimal, sufficient ground-truth anchors for each question to guide the model in selecting the appropriate ones.
-We design the following three reward components based on these anchor formats: \texttt{<semantics>}, \texttt{<scale>}, and \texttt{<answer>}.
+With the minimal, sufficient ground-truth anchors, we design the following three reward components based on these anchor formats: \texttt{<semantics>}, \texttt{<scale>}, and \texttt{<answer>}.
 Semantic reward $R_{\text{semantic}}$ is used to identify the referenced objects; Scale reward $R_{\text{scale}}$ is used to estimate the scale of the overall scene; Correctness reward $R_{\text{answer}}$ is used to ensure the answer is well derived.
 The updated correctness reward $\bar{R}_{\text {answer}}$ can be formed into

-$C_\text{ans}, C_\text{gt}$ is the estimated scene scale in the same measurement; $S_\text{ans}, S_\text{gt}$ is the calculated semantic embedding. $C_\text{gt}$ and $S_\text{gt}$ can be easily obtained from Sec.\ref{sec:dataset}.
+with $(j_1,j_2,j_3) = (\text{answer},\text{scale},\text{semantic})$ $C_\text{ans}, C_\text{gt}$ is the estimated scene scale in the same measurement; $S_\text{ans}, S_\text{gt}$ is the calculated semantic embedding. $C_\text{gt}$ and $S_\text{gt}$ can be easily obtained from Sec.\S\ref{sec:dataset}.
 It is crucial to note that the order of $(j_1,...,j_n)$ matters; rewards at the beginning are stricter and more important.
 Also, because tasks differ, for example in the camera rotation task, $R_{\text{semantic}}$ and $R_{\text{scale}}$ are not needed.
 Thus, $\bar{R}_{\text{answer}}$ under such circumstances collapses to a standard $R_{\text{answer}}$.
 The calculation of format reward $R_{\text{format}}$ and answer reward $R_{\text{answer}}$ remains the same as common practice \citep{feng2025video,guo2025deepseek} to encourage the generation of valid and executable answers.
 Therefore, our reward design forms the accurate reward signals to ensure all-scale spatial compliance and encourage human-like thinking.
 It is worth noting that the evaluation does not involve these anchors besides the actual answer.